 I love traveling to big cities.
-In fact, my ideal vacation is exploring new cities and all they have to offer.
+In fact, my ideal vacation is exploring all large cities have to offer.
 Last week I was able to travel to Chicago for a business conference.
-Naturally after the classes each day I took advantage of exploring the city.
-The first time I went to Chicago was eight years ago, and at the time, I didn’t really get to see much of the city.
+After each day of classes, I took the opportunity to explore the city.
+The first time I traveled to Chicago was eight years ago, and at the time, I didn’t really get to see much of the city.

 Be Inspired Follow Us: